-Tell a classroom full of English students that there is an elephant in the room and they will likely think you have gone crazy and reply with “No there isn’t!”
+Tell a classroom full of English students that there is an elephant in the room, and they will likely think you have gone crazy and reply with, “No, there isn’t!”
+That’s because English idioms are expressions or phrases that have a figurative meaning rather than a literal one.
+There are some really funny and wacky idioms in English!
+Here are 25 of the funniest idioms in the English language.

 1. When Pigs Fly